tomatohammado/wdi-sample-teach/README.md

 </details>

-The Object Prototypes themselves inherit from the `Object Prototype` itself, and the diagram of how properties and methods are passed down from object to object is the _Prototypal Chain_.

-If we look for a property or method, Javascript will look at that object, and if it cannot find it then it will go up the Prototype Chain and search for it in the _Constructors_.

-We can use Prototypal Inheritance in our own custom objects, to!
+We can use Prototypal Inheritance in our own custom objects, too!

 ## We Do: Object Review